Sentence structures, vocabulary and narrative techniques:

 - Level of visual detail

-- Discourse cohesion
+- Discourse markers, cohesion, prosody

 - Overall meaning and intent, including humour

-This course will conform to The Douglas College Evaluation Policy regarding the number and weighting of evaluations.
+This course will conform to the Douglas College Evaluation Policy regarding the number and weighting of evaluations.
 Typical means of evaluation may include a combination of:

 - Quizzes to evaluate factual knowledge of ASL & Deaf culture